The Tide Knot: Plot

 Soon after, Conor and Sapphire go back to Ingo to find out more about her father.
 They swim in a rogue current.
 Whilst Faro rescues Conor, Sapphire is carried into the deep.
 She wakes up in blackness, but a whale helps her back to Ingo.
 There Sapphire and Conor see in a mirror-like thing a mer woman with a mer baby.
 The woman smiles at someone in the corner of the mirror – their father smiling lovingly at the woman and the baby.

 Feeling replaced and sad, they are about to leave when they learn of the tide knot, a stone that controls the tides that is becoming loose.
 Shortly, after they return, the tide knot loosens and nearly the entire town floods.
 As the houses are swallowed up by the flood water, Sapphire's mother is ill.
 Sapphire, her mother and her friend Rainbow go up to the attic.
 Sapphire jumps out of the window into the sea where she meets Conor and Faro.
 Sapphire is slammed against a wall and her leg begins to bleed.
 Conor calls Elvira, a healer.
 Elvira heals Sapphire and together the four help Saldowr, the wisest of the mer and the keeper of the tide knot, to put the broken pieces back together to restore the tide knot.
 Saldowr is weak but they manage to do it with Conor's power of reading the stone.
 The flood slowly recedes.

 Conor and Sapphire return to the rescue centre where they are re-united with their mother.they end happily with Sapphire and her dog together.

+Reception

+The Tide Knot received reviews from Booklist and Kirkus Reviews.

+The novel won the silver award for the 2006 Nestlé Children's Book Prize for children ages 9-11, and was longlisted for the 2007 Carnegie Medal.